jeremyfelt/webconference-2014/talk.md

 Deployment is the act of getting things into production.
 In our case, it's specifically getting things that have been tagged as stable in our version control system into production.

-There are so many ways of doing this, so the best answer is often a combination of things depending on where your code is stored and what is required as part of a build process.

 ### Painless, then seamless.

-First strive toward making it painless.
+First strive toward making deployment painless.
 Have a process laid out where A happens, then B happens, and then C causes D to happen.

 Once it feels like it's getting painless, start working so that it becomes seamless.
 Try to merge steps B, C, and D into A as appropriate.
 It's a happy day when you can trigger one action that sets off the series of tasks and deploys your code to production.

+There are so many ways of doing this, so the best answer is often a combination of things depending on where your code is stored and what is required as part of a build process.

 ### Git hooks